five tips to GO GREEN

 The three Rs: Reduce, Reuse, Recycle

 Wastes are a huge problem for the environment.
-After industrialisation, wastes seem to be alive trying to bury us all.
+After industrialization, wastes seem to be alive trying to bury us all.
 Just notice your street when the collecting employees are on strike!

 Manage your water consumption

-Fresh water is a nonrenewable resource and so we must be very cautious on consumption.
+Freshwater is a nonrenewable resource and so we must be very cautious about consumption.

 The best solution in water management is reducing consumption by changing habits.
 This includes closing the tap when you do need it between.